 There are more than 240 country code top-level domain extensions (ccTLDs) worldwide, including .ie.
-Compared to twenty-three other European countries, Ireland ranks 18th, with 66 country code domains per 1,000 of population.
-Using this metric, Ireland ranks ahead of or is comparable to, European countries with larger populations, including Italy (59.it domains per 1,000), France (57.fr domains per 1,000), Spain (42 .es domains per 1,000).
-However, Ireland ranks behind several European countries with similar populations, including Denmark (235.dk domains) and Norway (154.no domains).
-Our nearest neighbours in the UK have 165.uk domains per 1,000 of population.
-Commentators attribute this to Ireland's slow start in building out early internet infrastructure, compared to European neighbours, which had many competing internet service providers and cable operators.
+Compared to twenty-three other European countries, Ireland ranks 18th, with 65 country code domains per 1,000 of population.
+Using this metric, Ireland ranks ahead of or is comparable to, European countries with larger populations, including Italy (59 .it domains per 1,000), France (59 .fr domains per 1,000), Spain (42 es domains per 1,000).
+However, Ireland ranks behind several European countries with similar populations, including Denmark (248 .dk domains) and Norway (154 .no domains).
+Our nearest neighbours in the UK have 166 .uk domains per 1,000 of population.
+Commentators attribute this to Ireland's slow start in building out early Internet infrastructure, compared to European neighbours, which had many competing Internet service providers and cable operators driving domain adoption during the .com boom timeframe.